Table of Contents

-Reflux disease is medicinally well curable
+Reflux disease is curable

-The answers are below the references.
+The answers can be found below the references.

 1. Secondary reflux disease is not likely to be caused by:

-- The existence of a carcinoma of the gastric cardia.
+- Carcinoma of the gastric cardia

-- In this case, there is an indication to perform instant endoscopic mucosal resection.
+- In this case, there is an indication to perform instant endoscopic mucosal resection

-- Savary and Miller stage III.
+- Savary and Miller stage III

-- Los Angeles classification stage A.
+- Los Angeles classification stage A

-- Nissen stage IV.
+- Nissen stage IV

-- Stage T1N0M0 according to the criteria of UICC.
+- Stage T1N0M0 according to the criteria of UICC

-- None of the above.
+- None of the above